bulletmark/debugpy-run/README.md

     after your program/module name so that debugpy-run knows where it's own options end, and the target options start.

+    :warning: You must run `my-program` from same work directory as VS Code is using otherwise VS Code will not correlate your source file path with the code being run by debugpy.
+I.e. if the program is located at `src/my-program` with respect to the work directory then you must run it as `debugpy-run src/my-program -- --myargs`

 4. In [VS Code](https://code.visualstudio.com/), start debugging, e.g.
    set a breakpoint then start the _Remote Attach_ debug session.